Hattie Lloyd 08/12/22

 …which in any other situation would be a pretty discouraging sign if you’d just started singing.

-Thankfully what it means here is that it’s one the best things to do in London at night, where you can unleash your vocals on a room filled with people who – bound by either friendship or just professional awkwardness – are obliged to at least pretend they’re enjoying it.
-And not only has London got excellent karaoke bars, from private party rooms at restaurants to glossy basement booths, it’s also home to a roster of regular, raucously fun singalong nights.
+Thankfully what it means here is that it’s one the best things to do in London at night, where you can unleash your vocals on a room filled with people who – bound either by friendship or just professional awkwardness – are obliged to at least pretend they’re enjoying it.
+And not only does London have excellent karaoke bars, from private party rooms at restaurants to glossy basement booths, it also has a roster of regular, raucously fun singalong nights.
 Many of which actually do have orchestras.

-Lucky Voice | Soho, Islington, Holborn
+Lucky Voice | Soho, Islington, Holborn, Liverpool Street

 Address: 84 Chancery Lane, WC2A 1DL | Price: £8-14pp | Capacity: Up to 30 | Make a booking

 Karaoke Box | Soho, Mayfair, Smithfield

 Address: 18 Frith Street, W1D 4RQ | Price: From £30ph for 5 people | Capacity: From 5 (Soho) – 30 (Smithfield) | Make a booking

 The Blues Kitchen | Shoreditch

-Address: 134-136 Curtain Road, EC2A 3AR | Opening Hours: Available daily | Price: Minimum spend varies | Capacity: 10-25 | Make an enquiry
+Address: 134-136 Curtain Road, EC2A 3AR | Price: Minimum spend varies | Capacity: 10-25 | Make an enquiry

 The Star of Bethnal Green | Bethnal Green